MachinisteWeb/node-atlas/README.en.md

 #### Version into generate file names ####

-In order to force the browser to force reload new version of files in cache, it's an interesting feature to be capable to change the name file for each version.
+In order to force the browser to force reload new versions of files in the cache, it's an interesting feature to be capable to change the name file for each version.
 And the `{version}` pattern will be replaced by the version number of your website (`0.0.0` by default).

 So, if you have a `package.json` or a `webconfig.json` valid file with a version number into the `version` property, this number will replace the `{version}` pattern.
 With the following webconfig: